 Nepalese people are fond of meat dishes, but beef is strictly prohibited in Nepal.
 Nepalese worship the cow as a god and the cow is also the national animal of Nepal.
 Eating beef violates the Nepalese value, and it hurts their sentiments.

-If you are a meat lover, then you can eat chicken meat, buffalo meat, mutton, pork, duck meat, fish, but do not expect Nepalese restaurants to serve beef.
+If you are a meat lover, then you can eat chicken meat, buffalo meat, mutton, pork, duck meat, and fish, but do not expect Nepalese restaurants to serve beef.
 Nowadays, you can order meat dishes online, so your favorite dishes are available at your doorstep.